2024–25 NIFL Premiership

 The 2024–25 NIFL Premiership (known as the Sports Direct Premiership for sponsorship reasons) was the 17th season of the NIFL Premiership, the highest level of league football in Northern Ireland and the 124th season of Irish League football overall.

 Linfield won the title for the 57th time.

 Teams

-The league consisted of twelve teams; the top eleven teams from the previous season, and one team promoted from the NIFL Championship.
+The league consisted of twelve teams; the top twelve teams from the previous season, and one team promoted from the NIFL Championship.
 Larne entered the season as defending champions (for the second consecutive season).

 The promoted team was the 2023–24 NIFL Championship champions Portadown (returning to the top-flight after a one-season absence).
 They replaced the 2023–24 NIFL Premiership bottom-placed team Newry City.